 After recent changes in legislation (off-payroll in the public sector), many public sector contractors and freelancers stopped operating through a limited company started using umbrella companies for their PAYE instead (from April 2017).
 This legalisation will be rolling out into the private sector in April 2020.
 As a result, the demand for umbrella companies is likely to increase significantly.

 You may decide that you simply do not want the burden and extra work that is involved with running your own limited company.
 If this is the case, an umbrella company is the perfect payroll solution for you.
 All the administrative tasks associated with being a director of a limited company are taken care of, leaving you more time to work on your contracts and less time worrying about your finances.

-Churchill Knight Umbrella can offer you a simple and compliant payroll solution regardless of the industry you work in, your contract length or rate and your experience.
+Umbrella Company UK can offer you a simple and compliant payroll solution regardless of the industry you work in, your contract length or rate and your experience.
 There are plenty of advantages to using our service and you can find out more about our umbrella service on our website.

-If you are unsure whether an umbrella company is for you or you want to find out more information, please call our friendly experts on 01707 871622 for a free and impartial consultation.
-Alternatively, please complete the short form on this webpage and we’ll call you back at a convenient time!
+If you are unsure whether an umbrella company is for you or you want to find out more information, please call our friendly experts on 01707 669023 for a free and impartial consultation.
+Alternatively, please complete the short form on this page and we’ll call you back at a convenient time!